-Consider adding a household drinking water filtration system for an extra level of security.
+Consider adding a household reverse osmosis system for an extra level of security.
 Culligan’s patented water filtration technology – including systems like Aqua-Cleer® – can be customized to reduce possible impurities in your water, such as aesthetic chlorine, lead, radium, and cysts.

 What are you waiting for?
-Reach out to your Culligan Man and find a water solution that’s right for you.
+Reach out to your local Culligan Water Expert and find a water solution that’s right for you.
 Stick to worrying about the chlorine in your pool, not your drinking water.

-*Chlorine and other contaminants and impurities are not necessarily in your water.
+*Chlorine and other contaminants are not necessarily in your water.